Mobile Web Pages have Become More Important than Ever

 Posted in In The Know on by Jeff Bronson

-Mobile web browsing is still fairly new, it honestly only became popular with the rise of smart phones.
+A mobile first experience is still relatively new. .
 When mobile browsing first came to be no one could have predicted how big that it would become.
 It is so new that many businesses and websites are not seeing how important it has become to customers and users.
 Mobile browsing is quickly becoming the number one way that people interact with the web.
 They are reading, searching, posting, and all of their other online activities on mobile devices.
 This switch to mobile browsing means that it is more important than ever for websites.

 In fact businesses that are invested in their online image or are exclusively online can't afford to not have mobile friendly websites.
 Mobile web browsing use is projected to outgrow desktop usage during 2015.
 All of these mobile users are going to be expecting the website they visit to have a version ready for them, a responsive design separate from the desktop version.
 Sites that had created a mobile friendly version before now were ahead of the pack.
 Having a mobile friendly version is no longer the edge over the competition that it used to be.